Emma Kauikeōlani Wilcox: Samuel Mahelona Memorial Hospital

 Her son Samuel Kaleookalani Mahelona died of tuberculosis at age 28 in 1912.
 To honor his memory, she founded the Samuel Mahelona Memorial Hospital on Kauai in 1917.
 Seed money was provided by Albert Wilcox and other business leaders of Hawaii.

 Other

 She was an active member of the Daughters of Hawaii, and a director of the YWCA in Honolulu.
 The Haili Church in Hilo was the recipient of a pipe organ through her generosity.

 When Honolulu police officer William Kama was killed in the line of duty in 1928, leaving behind a widow and small children, Emma and Princess Abigail Campbell Kawānanakoa paid off the mortgage on the Kama house.

 Death

-Emma Wilcox died of a cerebral hemhorrage on October 22, 1931.
+Emma Wilcox died of a cerebral hemorrhage on October 22, 1931.
 A memorial service was held in her home that same day, and her body was shipped back to Kauai that evening for burial.

 Her estate was valued at just under $800,000.
 Of that, $60,000 was bequeathed to various charities.